Automatic Exchange of Information: introduction

 Find out about Automatic Exchange of Information and what it means.

 Automatic Exchange of Information agreements are made between the UK and other countries.
-These agreements allow the exchange of information between tax authorities of different countries about financial accounts and investments to help stop tax evasion.
+These agreements allow the exchange of information between tax authorities of different countries to help stop tax avoidance and evasion.
+The information includes details about financial accounts and investments.

-Financial institutions, for example, banks, building societies, insurance companies, investment companies, will provide information on non-UK residents with financial accounts and investments in the UK to HM Revenue & Customs (HMRC).
+Financial institutions, for example, banks, building societies, insurance companies or investment companies, will provide information on non-UK residents with financial accounts and investments in the UK to HMRC.

-The UK has Automatic Exchange of Information agreements under 4 regimes.
+The UK has Automatic Exchange of Information agreements to exchange financial account information under 2 regimes.

 United States Foreign Account Tax Compliance Act (FATCA)